-- Checking of documentation: one - Sound test, silencer marking: two - Machine weight: one - Machine inspection, helmet and clothing: two - The Sound Control Officer (SCO) must be holder of an FIM Technical Stewards' license.
-The Sound Control Officer (SCO) must be holder of a valid FIM Technical Steward's license, come with good knowledge and experience of the sound control and application of the test method. - After the technical control has been completed the Chief Technical Steward will submit to the Clerk of the Course/FIM Race Direction a list stating the names of the accepted riders and machines, the sound levels and weights of machines. - During the event, in the arrival and departure areas, the technical steward must control the repairs and changes made to the machines.
+- The Sound Control Officer (SCO) must be holder of a valid FIM Technical Steward's license, come with good knowledge and experience of the sound control and application of the test method.
+The FMNR may propose the services from a special technician (acoustic engineer) if there is no FIM licenced Technical Steward available to act as SCO. - After the Technical Verifications has been completed the Chief Technical Steward will submit to the Clerk of the Course/FIM Race Direction a list stating the names of the accepted riders, machines and the sound levels. - During the event, in the arrival and departure areas, the technical steward must control the repairs and changes made to the machines.
 He must control that no outside assistance is made.
-He must also control the condition of the machines.

-- At individual time checks, the technical steward must control repairs and other technical assistance.
-He must also control that the machines are marked (seal on frame) in order to ensure that no change in motorcycle occurred on the course. - At the arrival, at the end of each day, the technical steward must check all parts and the condition of the machine.
-A rider is allowed an extra 30 minutes to repair or replace a silencer only (see Arts.
-061.44.5 and 062.23.2). - If a motorcycle is involved in an accident, the Technical Steward must check the machine to ensure that no defect of a serious nature has occurred.
+He must also control the condition of the machines. - At individual time checks, the technical steward must control repairs and other technical assistance.
+He must also control that the machines are marked in order to ensure that no change in motorcycle occurred on the course. - At the arrival, at the end of each day, the technical steward must check all parts and the condition of the machine.
+A rider is allowed an extra 30 minutes to repair or replace a silencer and/or exhaust pipe only. - If a motorcycle is involved in an accident, the Technical Steward must check the machine to ensure that no defect of a serious nature has occurred.
 However, it is the responsibility of the rider to present his machine for this reexamination together with the helmet and clothing worn. - The Chief Technical Steward has the right to look/ inspect any part of the motorcycle at any time of the event. - All technical stewards shall be well informed and shall make sure their FMN has supplied them with all technical "updates" that may have been issued subsequent to the printing of the Technical Rules books.

-77.04 FIM Permanent Technical Delegate
+77.04 FIM Technical Director